davideticchiarelli01/LiveTabs/README.md

   The maximum number of tabs that can be opened at once.
 If not specified, there is no limit.

 - **allowDragAndDrop** (boolean, optional, default = `true`):
   If `true`, enables the drag-and-drop functionality for tabs.
-The default value is `true`.
+The default value is `false`.

 ### Methods